hmbotelho/FIS_analysis/README.md

 ### <a name="analysis-infile">5.2.
-Generate well descriptors (infile)</a>
+Generate microscope infile</a>

-This section generates a microscope infile, which is a description of the contents of each well of the FIS assay plate.
+This section generates a plain text file describing the contents of each well in the FIS assay plate (the microscope infile).

-1. A customized infile for each assay plate can be created by using [this template](https://github.com/hmbotelho/htmrenamer/blob/master/extras/InFile_template.xlsx) or with the following R commands:
+1. Create a customized infile using [this template](https://github.com/hmbotelho/htmrenamer/blob/master/extras/InFile_template.xlsx) or with the following R commands:

     ```
     library("htmrenamer")